-397. Answer: Article 2 (25) of the Clinical Trials Regulation defines the "start of the clinical trial", as "the first act of recruitment of a potential subject for a specific clinical trial, unless defined differently in the protocol".
+- 419. Answer: Article 2 (25) of the Clinical Trials Regulation defines the "start of the clinical trial", as "the first act of recruitment of a potential subject for a specific clinical trial, unless defined differently in the protocol".
 Therefore, unless differently defined in the protocol, the date of start of the clinical trial is the date when recruitment for the clinical trial is opened in a Member State concerned.
 The first act of recruitment shall be identified by the sponsor in the recruitment strategy, as required per CTR Annex I (point K.59).
 It could be, for example, the date of initiation of the clinical trial in the first site or the date when the first study specific advertisement is published.
 In some cases, the sponsor may define in the protocol the start of the trial differently than first act of recruitment.
 This may be justified e.g. for phase I clinical trials.
-However, in any case the clinical trial cannot neither start earlier than the authorisation date nor later than the first visit of the first subject.
+However, in any case the clinical trial cannot neither start earlier than the authorisation date nor later than the first visit of the first subject. - 420.
+In the current version of CTIS, the start of the Clinical Trial should be filled in for each MSC through the "start trial" button in the notifications tab of the trial.